thedarknet/defcon24/badge/README.md

 If you get complaints about missing software I found these links helpful.

-** apt-get install gcc-arm-none-eabi (or something close to that)
+* apt-get install gcc-arm-none-eabi (or something close to that)

-** apt-get install openocd

-*** Or download from

-*** to configure openocd in eclipse look here: http://gnuarmeclipse.github.io/debug/openocd/

-*** to download new version of openocd:  http://gnuarmeclipse.github.io/openocd/download/
+* apt-get install openocd Or download from to configure openocd in eclipse look here: http://gnuarmeclipse.github.io/debug/openocd/ OR to download new version of openocd:  http://gnuarmeclipse.github.io/openocd/download/

-then close this repo and then import this directory into you're workspace (remeber to uncheck the option to copy all files to your workspace).
+Then close this repo and then import this directory into you're workspace (remeber to uncheck the option to copy all files to your workspace).